Master of Science in Sustainable Engineering Management

 Why study an MSc in Sustainable Engineering Management at Griffith College?

-• Use Data to Support Better Sustainability-related Decisions - Develop practical skills in analysing functional and operational data to support informed, efficient, and sustainable decision-making.
+• Use Data to Support Better Sustainability related Decisions - Develop practical skills in analyzing functional and operational data to support informed, efficient, and sustainable decision-making.

-• Identify Sustainable Opportunities in Employment - Learn how to evaluate environmental challenges, recognise emerging trends, and identify opportunities to improve sustainability across multi-business domains.
+• Identify Sustainable Opportunities in Employment - Learn how to evaluate environmental challenges, recognize emerging trends, and identify opportunities to improve sustainability across multi-business domains.

 • Lead the Delivery of Sustainable Engineering Management Solutions - Build the skills needed to plan, implement, and manage sustainability improvements while maintaining performance, quality and reliability.